aritrabiswas2004/ping-pong-serverless/README.md

 kubectl apply -f ping-pong/volumes/ && kubectl apply -f log-output/manifests/
 ```

+Since `log-output` wasn't the application to make serverless, the original deployment and configmap persists.

 This successfully deployed the `log-output` application to the cluster.

 ![log-op](./images/with-log-output.png)